Dating Quiz

 Why Is Love Bombing Dangerous?

 Furthermore, love bombing takes away the consent and control of the victim.
-They enter the relationship under the pretense that their needs will be considered, but generally, once dependency is established and the "honeymoon phase" wears off, the love bomber will stop giving their partner what they initially offered.
+They enter the relationship under the pretense that their needs will be considered, but generally, once dependency is established and the "honeymoon phase" wears off, the love bomber will slowly withdraw the generosity and affection they initially offered.

 Love bombing can also be used by abusive or narcissistic partners to gain control over their partners.
 By creating a sense of dependency and loyalty, the abuser can isolate their partner from friends and family, making it harder for them to leave the relationship.